Transitioning from a toddler bed to a regular-sized bed is a big deal for both the parents and the child.

 For parents, it is a reminder of how quickly their children grow.
 For children, it is an exciting and sometimes scary change.

-Making this transition a little easier for your child can be accomplished with a few small tricks.
+You can make this transition a little easier with a few small tricks.

 When your child has outgrown his bed, you can make the change to a big boy bed or big girl bed easier by planning a whole day of activities around the change.
 Some of the activities that you can do include: